- Medical School - UT Southwestern Medical School (2007-2011)

 Dr. Fudman, whose research interests include quality improvement, has delivered scores of presentations and published numerous academic articles.

-- Treatment of Inflammatory Bowel Disease with Biologics
+- Anti-TNF Therapy for Treatment of Extraintestinal Manifestations of Inflammatory Bowel Disease in Treatment of Inflammatory Bowel Disease with Biologics

 Effect of Consent and Educational Adjuncts to Consent on Patient Perceptions About Colonoscopy.